awwaiid/repl-looper/README.md

   * The the event log is flooding the UI and causing it to get behind after a while.
 I'm not sure which end is buffering, I kinda think it is the Norns side, but I'm not sure.
 I will likely disable event-history-log output
   * I'm starting to work out some performance plans and basic structure.
 Like I'll probably leave auto-quantize off, but use `gen` to fill in some drums that will act as a metronome.
 Also filling a row with different notes and then using the grid to play those while recording the commands to another loop is working great!
   * One thing that is weird is that the loop doesn't really own the samples, so stopping the loop doesn't necessarily stop the samples.
 But I think that's probably good overall
+* 2021-12-12
+  * Been working on the generator some.
+Turns out most of the macros were really about spreading beats, so I added explicit params for that
+  * Tuned up the UI a bit.
+Some colors, but also show the loop-letters and a recent command for each
+  * Been practicing different techniques almost nightly.
+I renamed the piano sample to ... `piano` ... so that when I'm then doing weird things to it the audience will be able to follow at least a little.
+I take the piano and reverse and bit crunch it into a cool thing
+  * Tonight I forked Timber so that I could configure how log of a sample it would allow.
+Then I combined that with the generator to make a slicer across a row!
+  * Been thinking about merging MollyThePolly engine into this one as a big super-engine so that I can do more than weird things to the piano sample.
+I started doing research on how to do thus but I'm not sure if I'll go for it or not
+  * Added clone and merge for loops.
+Even weirder I added `split` for loops.
+This does text edit distance to group all of the event-commands into two groups and then moves one group onto another row.
+That way if you find that you had put too much stuff onto one loop you can automatically break it into to separate loops.
+I think there is going to be some timing issues, since each loop has it's own clock ... though that could be fixed through a reset() and start() on both at the same time or something like that
+  * Another visual thing is the UI lua-pretty-printer now tries to put more on a single line, making looking at loop contents much nicer

 # Ideas